What is cybersecurity?

 Cybersecurity vendors and tools

-Vendors in the cybersecurity field typically offer a variety of security products and services.
-Common security tools and systems include:
+Vendors in the cybersecurity field offer a variety of security products and services that fall into the following categories:

 What are the career opportunities in cybersecurity?

 As the cyberthreat landscape continues to grow and new threats emerge, organizations need individuals with cybersecurity awareness and hardware and software skills.

 IT professionals and other computer specialists are needed in the following security roles:

 - Chief information security officer (CISO).
 A CISO is the person who implements the security program across the organization and oversees the IT security department's operations.

 - Chief security officer (CSO).
 A CSO is the executive responsible for the physical and cybersecurity of a company.

 - Computer forensics analysts.
 They investigate computers and digital devices involved in cybercrimes to prevent a cyberattack from happening again.
 Computer forensics analysts uncover how a threat actor gained access to a network, identifying security gaps.
 This position is also in charge of preparing evidence for legal purposes.